namshi/clusterjs/README.md

 ```

 You can reload the cluster, achieving **zero-downtime deployments** by
-issuing a `SIGUSR` command to the master process:
+issuing a `SIGUSR2` command to the master process:

 ```
 ~/projects/clusterjs (master ✔) ᐅ ps aux | grep cluster.js